 In March 2005, NL paid its first quarter 2005 \$.25 per share regular quarterly dividend in the form of shares of Kronos common stock in which approximately 266,000 shares, or approximately .5% of Kronos' outstanding common stock, were distributed to NL shareholders, including Valhi, in the form of a pro-rata dividend.
 NL's distribution of such shares of Kronos common stock is taxable to NL, and NL is required to recognize a taxable gain equal to the difference between the fair market value of the shares of Kronos common stock distributed and NL's adjusted tax basis in such stock at the date of distribution.
 Of the \$3.9 million tax liability recognized by NL with respect to the Kronos shares distributed, \$664,000 relates to the Kronos shares distributed to NL shareholders other than Valhi and \$3.3 million relates to the Kronos shares distributed to Valhi.
 The taxable gain with respect to the shares of Kronos distributed to Valhi (approximately 221,000 shares) is deferred at the Valhi level since Valhi and NL are members of the same consolidated tax group for U.S. federal income tax purposes, and such tax liability is not recognized in the Company's consolidated financial statements.
-The Company's pro-rata share of the tax liability related to the shares distributed to NL shareholders other than Valhi, based on the Company's ownership of NL, was \$553,000 and in accordance with GAAP has been recognized as a reduction of the Company's additional paid-in capital.
+In accordance with GAAP, the \$664,000 income tax related to the Kronos shares distributed to NL shareholders other than Valhi has been recognized as a component of the Company's provision for income taxes in the first six months of 2005.
 Completion of the distribution had no other impact on the Company's consolidated financial position, results of operations or cash flows.
-NL paid its second quarter 2005 regular quarterly dividend in the form of
+NL paid its second quarter 2005 regular quarterly dividend in the form of cash.